H-BOMB

 initially intended to be just a prolonged visit.
 But she remained there the rest of her life,

-husband, Erwin Engst, an American dairy-cattle expert, she designed and constructed
+with her husband, Erwin Engst, an American dairy-cattle expert, she designed and constructed

 continuous-flow milk pasteurizers and other farm machinery.
 She was an ardent supporter of